I tried the doors again, in case the handles had become frozen or something. But as soon as my hands touched them a voice behind me spoke.

 “Actually, Sir Peter was one of the people who brought those reports it to his brother’s attention,” Billings corrected me.

 “She did indeed,” Billings replied.
-“Unfortunately, with Reginald being so young, he simply told the young lord his father had concerns about the match without going into details.
+“Unfortunately, with Reginald being so young, Sir Peter simply told the young lord his father had concerns about the match without going into details.
 And that was enough for the young lad and he did not press the issue further, thus making his sister even more angry with the boy.”
 Here the storyteller paused and stared into the fire.

 I didn’t say anything at first, because I was starting to compare my own situation to Madeleine’s.
 I had been in love with Nathan for years, but was always told I had to wait until I was older before he’d consider the idea.
 Well, I was 20 now, and still he was making me wait.
 But I was willing to, whereas Madeleine… what had her situation been?As if reading my thoughts, Billings spoke again.
 “Then as the Christmas season drew near, things came to a head.
 The suitor began pressing Madeleine to get whatever she could and join him.

 Apparently, he had told her that he had debts that were coming due, and if he could not pay them, he might have to accept the advances of another woman with money who was eager to be his bride.
 Not that he loved the other woman, mind you.
 But, if his circumstances did not improve soon, he’d be ruined both financially and in the eyes of society.
 Not wanting such a fate to befall the man she loved, Madeleine decided to find a way to get her mother’s jewelry, which were worth quite a fortune themselves.
-But to do so, she needed to get him to tell her what had become of them.
-For when the estate was being discussed after the will had been read, she had not been in the room.
+But to do so, she needed to her brother to tell her what had become of them.
+You see, when the estate was being discussed after the will had been read, she had not been in the room.
 So only her uncle and brother might now what had become of them.
 And she wasn’t about to ask her uncle.”

 “So that was why she had started acting nicer to her brother,” I murmured, “She was hoping to get Reginald to tell her where they were, then she and her betrothed would elope on Christmas Eve and begin a new life together.”